 Actions you can take for your business

 - This is another avenue where a tool like bit.ly can prove useful.
 When posting articles, links and videos, track the clicks by setting the links up in advance.

 - I mentioned in the previous paragraph about the importance of using an automated tool to track user behavior.
 This is essential, and something that is often overlooked by new entrepreneurs.
-An automated tool will allow you to prepare and schedule your content in advance, but most importantly it will give you vital information about how your posts are performing.
+An automated tool will allow you to prepare and schedule your content in advance.
+Most importantly, it will give you vital information about how your posts are performing.
 The best tools on the market from my perspective are Hootsuite, Buffer and MeetEdgar.
-I just switched to Edgar, and I’m finding the data incredibly useful as it’s allowed me to tweak my future posts to really tailor them to what my audience are looking for.
+I just switched to Edgar (I’ve written a review here), and I’m finding the data incredibly useful as it’s allowed me to tweak my future posts to really tailor them to what my audience are looking for.